Business

 Companies big and small are making the trek to the cloud in droves, but the quest for rapid innovation carries with it risks and responsibilities that come with ever-growing SaaS subscriptions and who has access to those accounts.

-The Sociable caught up with Ben Johnson, former NSA agent and current CTO of SaaS application security firm, Obsidian Security, who outlined how companies are vulnerable to exploitation and some very simple steps on how companies can cover their SaaS.
+The Sociable caught up with Ben Johnson, a former NSA agent and current CTO of SaaS application security firm, Obsidian Security, who outlined how companies are vulnerable to exploitation and some very simple steps on how companies can cover their SaaS.

 According to the Obsidian CTO, most of the breaches that occur come from people logging in, not breaking in, to SaaS accounts.